Analysis of Poem "Church Going" by Philip Larkin

 The Future of the Church

-A poem of seven stanzas, each with nine iambic pentameter lines mostly, all with end rhymes, a mix of slant and full.
-So this reflects tradition, the common metre (meter in USA) of the land, setting a steady five beats per line on average:
+Church Going has seven stanzas, each with nine iambic pentameter lines mostly, all with end rhymes, a mix of slant and full.
+So this reflects tradition, the common metre (meter in American English) of the land, setting a steady five beats per line on average:

 And note the astute use of enjambment - when one line flows into another, without punctuation, to keep the sense flowing - particularly strong in stanzas five and six but present in each one.